September 2014

 It is dark when we set off from Azambuja, small bats still out hunting for food.
 A fog lies low over the land and the reflection of an almost full moon floats on the river.
 Church bells, the chatter of farmworkers and birdsong become the soundtrack of our early morning walk.

 The air warms and becomes heady with the scent of mint, wild fennel and pimento.
 We walk through vineyards and tomatoes and capsicums growing abundantly in the rich alluvial soil of the Tejo.
 The first grapes of the season are being harvested, some of the picking still being done by hand.
 In one field, workers till the soil with hand-held hoes.
-It looks like backbreaking work and our endeavour probably strikes them as ludicrous; walking long distances for pleasure being something only people who don’t earn their living from hard physical labour would contemplate.
+It looks like backbreaking work and our endeavour probably strikes them as ludicrous; walking long distances for pleasure is something only people who don’t earn their living from hard physical labour would contemplate.

 We stop for a morning coffee at the pretty riverside village of Valada.
-Nearby is an open-air public wash house, still in use by villagers with no running water in their houses.
+Nearby is an open-air public washhouse, still in use by villagers with no running water in their houses.
 Out along the levee bank, built to protect the village from the high water flooding of the river, and then on to an unsealed back road in the building heat of the day.
 The dust stirred up by trucks and heavy machinery using the road as a shortcut to a nearby agricultural field day makes the going tough.
 The heat intensifies and the 15-kilometre trek from Valada to Viaducto is without respite; no villages, no shade, just a fierce sun beating down on us.
 The rumour of a bar at an aero club beyond Viaducto keeps us going.
-Our pace quickens as we near the club but to our dismay, the airport is deserted and the bar closed.
+Our pace quickens as we near the club but to our dismay, the airport is deserted and the bar is closed.

 There is shade though and, even better, a swimming pool, which we dive deep into.
 After floating on its cool surface for a time and then resting in the shade, the four-kilometre climb into the hill town of Santarém is less of an effort than we feared.
 We find accommodation in the sparse, soothing surrounds of Santa Casa da Misericórdia which we share with another pilgrim, André, from Brazil.
-As is the case with most Brazilians, his five Caminos have been inspired by the Brazilian novelist, Paulo Coelho, who writes on the spirituality of pilgrimages in general, and on the Camino de Santiago in particular.
-We are now six; two French, two Australians, one German and one Brazilian, all walking towards Santiago
+As is the case with most Brazilians, his five Caminos have been inspired by the Brazilian novelist, Paulo Coelho, who writes on the spirituality of pilgrimages in general, and the Camino de Santiago in particular.
+We are now six; two French, two Australians, one German and one Brazilian, all walking towards Santiago.

 Santarém is a charmingly urban town.
 It was a Roman regional administrative centre, then a stronghold of the Moors until, in 1149, it was recaptured by the Portuguese and has remained Portuguese ever since.
 In the early evening, we stroll up to the Portas do Sol, the former Moorish citadel.
 The views out across the Rio Tejo, its floodplain and the hills that lay beyond are magical.